Waldhausen Additivity: Classical and Quasicategorical: Recollections about Quasicategories

 \section{Recollections about Quasicategories}

-We summarize the few results about simplicial sets, quasicategories, Kan complexes, and groupoids that we will freely use from Joyal's papers \cite{JoyalQCatsAndKanComplexes} and \cite{JoyalQuadern} and Lurie's books \cite{LurieHigherToposTheory} and \cite{LurieHigherAlgebra}.
-We also prove some basic results about adjunctions and equivalences of quasicategories and simplicial categories.
-Pushouts are also discussed.
-To make the present paper as self-contained as possible, we have attempted to use only fundamental aspects of quasicategories and to prove everything else from these.
+We summarize the results about simplicial sets, quasicategories, Kan complexes, and groupoids that we will freely use from Joyal's papers \cite{JoyalQCatsAndKanComplexes} and \cite{JoyalQuadern}, Lurie's books \cite{LurieHigherToposTheory} and \cite{LurieHigherAlgebra}, and the classical theory of simplicial sets.
+We also prove some new results.
+To make the present paper as self-contained as possible, we have attempted to use only the elementary aspects of quasicategories.
+The main new technical result is a natural pushout functor along cofibrations that preserves identities, see Section~\ref{subsec:natural_pushout_along_cofibrations}, which relies on a corollary of Riehl--Verity.
+Throughout the paper we refer back to this summary in order to streamline later arguments.